ruchita00/NEXT-JS-PROJECT/Nextjs.md

 - leting us focus on building the essential business logic of the application

-7. it still just react
+7. it still just react js

 # next js manage variety of features